OliverCGreenwald/dfs/README.md

 5. `resultsAnalysis`
   - Any analysis of our weekly results in the GPP Draftkings contests are found here
 6. `results.md`
-  - Details of our results in our 2016 NFL Draftkings Contests.
+  - Details of our results in 2016 NFL Draftkings Contests.